codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-with-the-dockerfile-in-root-directory.md

 title: "Build an Image with the Dockerfile in root directory"
 description: "Get started quickly with building Docker images"
 group: example-catalog
-sub_group: examples
+sub_group: ci-examples
-permalink: /:collection/example-catalog/ci-examples/build-an-image-dockerfile-in-root-directory/
-redirect_from:
-  - /docs/build-an-image-dockerfile-in-root-directory/
-  - /docs/deploy-to-kubernetes/get-ready-to-deploy/build-an-image/
 toc: true
 ---
 Building a Docker image is one of the basic operations in Codefresh pipelines.

->The source code of the repository is located at [https://github.com/codefreshdemo/cf-yml-example-build-dockerfile-inroot](https://github.com/codefreshdemo/cf-yml-example-build-dockerfile-inroot){:target="\_blank"}.
+>The source code of the repository is at [https://github.com/codefreshdemo/cf-yml-example-build-dockerfile-inroot](https://github.com/codefreshdemo/cf-yml-example-build-dockerfile-inroot){:target="\_blank"}.
 Feel free to fork it if you want to follow along.

-If you don't already have a Codefresh account, you can easily create a free one from the [sign-up page]({{site.baseurl}}/docs/administration/create-a-codefresh-account/).
+If you don't have a Codefresh account already, you can easily create a free one from the [sign-up page]({{site.baseurl}}/docs/administration/create-a-codefresh-account/).

 ## Building a Dockerfile from the root folder

-By default docker uses the Dockerfile of the current folder if you run a single command like:
+By default, if you run a single command like the one below, Docker uses the Dockerfile of the current folder:

 ```
 docker build . -t my-web-app
 ```

-The same thing can also be achieved within a Codefresh pipeline:
+You can get the same result within a Codefresh pipeline:

   `codefresh.yml`